Name: Jamie Cope

 Jamie’s 2008/9 campaign was a mixed one as he won the majority of his opening round matches and in Shanghai made his second competitive 147, but he did not really push on and reach the latter stages of a tournament.
 He did however impress many onlookers with his performances in the 2009 World Championship as he become one of just two qualifiers to reach the last 16 with an emphatic 10-6 win over Joe Perry.

-Though he lost out to John Higgins in the last 16 having led 12-10, he again performed well and it took a really special effort from the Scot to come back and win the match.
-The defeat meant that Jamie once again fell short of moving up into the top 16, but he has at least moved up to a new high of 18th place and will hopefully go into next season with a lot of confidence and self-belief from his Crucible run.
+Though he lost out to John Higgins in the last 16 having led 12-10, he again performed well and it took a special effort from the Scot to come back and win the match.
+The defeat meant that Jamie once again fell short of moving up into the top 16, but that he had at least moved up to a new high of 18th place in the rankings.

 2009/10